 Cooking bone-in chicken thighs can be intimidating.
 At what temperature are chicken thighs done exactly?

-Unlike chicken breasts, chicken thighs contain more fat and proteins, making it difficult to know when chicken thighs are safe to eat.
+Unlike chicken breasts, chicken thighs have a higher fat and collagen content, making it difficult to know when chicken thighs are safe to eat.

 Are chicken thighs harder to cook than say, a chicken breast?